Anaizing/soggy-ink-new/content/sample-posts/02-02-2018/index.md

 # Steps to remember

-Lets build a javascript development environment with all the good stuff minus the javascript frameworks.
+Lets build a javascript development environment with all the good stuff minus the javascript frameworks in under 100 steps.
 Including  Package Mananagement, Bundling, Minification, Sourcemaps, Transpiling, Dynamic HTML Generation, Centralised HTTP, Mock API Framework, Component Libraries, Development Web Server, Linting, Automated Testing, Continuous Intergration, Automated Build, Automated Deployment, separating API and IU, Working Example app, Sharing work in progress, Error Tracking.
 Dont blink now.

-# Git started, add editor config
+## Git started, add editor config

 1. Start a new repo on Github, make sure to add `node` to the `.gitignore`
 2. Clone said repo to your magical computer machine of choice.
 And open in your editor of choice (I'm in love with VS code)